mercygsk/salesapp/README.md

 #### User Product Review Display Page

 ![Product Review - Wireframes](specs/wireframe-003.png)

+### Unsolved Problems
+  - Deleting the current text is not possible.
+  - When adding a new comment, it appends to the existing comment instead of replacing it.

+### Future Enhancements
+Future enhancements for the "Product Review App" include
+  - add to favorites with ratings
+  - implementing advanced search functionality
+  - integrating social media sharing features

 ### Acknowledgments
 Thanks to my Instructor C Takara, per scholas team for inspiration and guidance.